chrisy781/chrisy781.github.io/index.md

   <img src="/Images/img_num_2_m_15.jpg" width="410">
 </p>
 <p align = "center">
-<b> Fig.N9 - Restored images after feeding the images with increased brigthness pixel value of 50 after restoration with the network of Lamba et al
+<b> Fig.N9 - Restored images after feeding the images with increased brigthness pixel value of 50 on the LHS half of the picture

 ## Discussion